EndoProMag.com

 For many Americans, the prospect of a colonoscopy is unnerving and patients often find comfort knowing sedation will make the procedure as simple as a brief nap.

-“In a production-heavy environment where people are trying to get rapid turnovers, they may be inappropriately going past what is safe for the patient in an area where you may need someone with the appropriate knowledge and training to rescue you,” Sappenfield said.
+“They may be inappropriately going past what is safe for the patient.
+There may be a need for someone with the appropriate knowledge and training to rescue you,” Sappenfield said.

-The benefits of going without sedation, Sappenfield and White noted, include decreased time in the hospital or clinic, a quicker return to daily activities, and lower cost and increased convenience.
+As Sappenfield and White pointed out, some advantages of unsedated procedures are less time in the hospital or clinic, faster return to normal daily activities, cost effectiveness, and increased convenience.

-“We both would certainly want an anesthesiologist present,” said White.
-“We would definitely want propofol because we believe in it and our anesthesiologist colleagues are expert in giving it.”
+“We both would certainly want an anesthesiologist present,” stated White.”We surely would want propofol because we believe in it and our anesthesiologist colleagues are expert in giving it.”

 Source: UF HEALTH